Status: Normative — authoritative statement of what aegis-lab is and what it is permitted to do.

 Hardware summary

-The lab runs on dual Xeon Silver 4116 CPUs, 251 GB RAM, Debian 13.
+The lab runs on dual Xeon Silver 4116 CPUs (48 threads), 256 GB RAM, and two NVIDIA RTX 5060 Ti GPUs (Blackwell GB206, 16 GB GDDR7 each — 32 GB aggregate VRAM), on Debian 13.
 Full inventory and firmware state lives in the ops repo.
 The hardware profile is what made the bare-metal benchmark numbers reproducible — every number from Round 1 was measured on this host.